onflow/flow/flips/20210916-nft-metadata.md

     pub let projection: String
 }

-// a file hosted by a web server with a hash for verifying it's contents pub struct URLWithHash {
+// a file hosted by a web server with a hash for verifying its contents pub struct URLWithHash {
     pub let url: String
     pub let hash: String?